 He seems remote and very aloof, wise with the weight of his 19 years.
 He talks to me like the UN charter, of the right to choose, the right to live one’s own life… He talks endlessly in the didactic drone of an adult striving to drive home a point.

 Sixty years later, that’s vintage Rudi Heredia.
 He hasn’t changed one bit.

 Title: A Clown for God, a Clown for Others: Recollections of an Indian Jesuit

 Author: Rudolf C. Heredia, SJ

 Publication: Speaking Tiger, New Delhi

 Price: Rs.
 450/-

-The author lives at Campion School, Colaba, Mumbai, where he is writer-in-residence.
+The author is a voracious reader and lives at Campion School, Mumbai.